-Not dissimilar to many other parts of England our Acute providers are continuing to feel the strain of excessive demand, particularly in the Unplanned Care pathway(s).
+Not dissimilar to many other parts of England our Acute providers are feeling the strain of excessive demand, particularly in the Unplanned Care pathway.
 Clearly the level of demand being placed on our Acute Trusts is not sustainable so something has to change.
 This is recognised by both Commissioners and Provider.
-The CCG has a productive dialogue with Basildon and Thurrock University Trust Hospital, a dialogue that has already started to explore and agree new approaches to commissioning and payment models which are reflected in the 2014/15 contracts recently agreed.
+The CCG has a productive dialogue with Basildon and Thurrock University Trust Hospital, a dialogue that has already started to explore and agree new approaches to commissioning and payment models which will be reflected in the 2014/15 contracts currently under negotiation.